-Maureen, who is a Lay Spiritan from Manchester, has been volunteering and coordinating the group for ten years, with the help of other volunteers.
+Maureen, a Lay Spiritan from Manchester, has been volunteering and coordinating the group for ten years, with the help of other volunteers.
 She shares Revive’s vision of breaking down barriers, ending discrimination and promoting social justice.

-She described to us the fulfilment she gets from the group: “it brings me such joy to watch the women’s journeys”.
+She described to us the fulfilment she gets from the group: “It brings me such joy to watch the women’s journeys”.

-She is there every step of the way.
+Maureen is there every step of the way.
 She told Revive how much it means to her to be able to watch women like Mabel grow.

 “Even when ladies begin work, or move on, they still come back to share their news when they get their status, or have babies”.

-Her enthusiasm and energy is infectious, and helps to maintain such a positive and welcoming atmosphere in a group that is based on mutual respect.
+Her enthusiasm and energy is infectious, and helps to maintain a positive and welcoming atmosphere in a group that is based on mutual respect.